 Pharmacy students are considered professional students.
 This has implications for financial aid, in that students who are considered professional students are not eligible for federal and state grants (Federal Pell Grant, Kentucky CAP grants and Federal Supplemental Educational Opportunity Grant).
 This professional classification does, however, allow pharmacy students to be considered "independent" from their parents for most federal aid programs (the only exceptions being the Health Professions Student Loan Program and the Scholarship for Disadvantaged Students Program, which still requires parental income tax information on the Free Application for Federal Student Aid).
-This professional classical classical contents are considered professional classical contents are not eligible for federal and state grants (Federal Pell Grant, Kentucky CAP grants and Federal Supplemental Educational Opportunity Grant).
-This professional classical contents are not eligible for federal and state grants (Federal Pell Grant, Kentucky CAP grants and Federal Supplemental Educational Opportunity Grant).
-This professional classical contents are not eligible for federal and state grants (Federal Pell Grants and Federal Supplemental Educational Opportunity Grant).
-This professional classical contents are not eligible for federal and state grants (Federal Pell Grants and Federal Supplemental Educational Opportunity Grants).

-sification also raised the yearly and aggregate loan limit that students may borrow under the Federal Direct Student Loan Program.
+This professional classification also raised the yearly and aggregate loan limit that students may borrow under the Federal Direct Student Loan Program.